dbashford/MimosaWebAppSkeleton/README.md

 3. `node app.js`
 4. [localhost:3000](http://localhost:3000)

 `-omp` is shorthand for `--optimize --minify --package`.
 This command will run optimization, run all the minifiers and then package the result for deployment.
+The packaged result doesn't need Mimosa to run.

-## Before you go any further...
+## Before you go any farther...

-Just look around the file structure.
+Look around the file structure.
 Check out the virtual lack of config in the `mimosa-config.js`.
-Play with `mimosa --help` and the `--help` for the various commands.
 Hopefully the next few sections will cover some answers to questions that arise while you check stuff out.

 ## Server